shhyou/compiler13hw/Language/BLang/Homework/Homework4-README.md

 which mimics the function types of many functional languages:

     (TPtr(TArray[3]TInt), TFloat) -> TInt

 or

     TPtr(TArray[3]TInt) * TFloat -> TInt

 showing that it is a *function* that maps from `TPtr(TArray[3]TInt) * TFloat` to `TInt`, as in mathematics.

-The features we have is described bellow:
+Features we have are described bellow:

-*   We have checked type compatibility for assignment, variable initialization, and function return value.
+*   We have checked type compatibility for assignment, variable initialization and function return value.
 Passing an array of `float` to a parameter expecting an array of `int` is also checked.
 This case is in `more1.c`.